Healthy breakfast cereals

 - wholewheat cereal biscuits

 Research suggests a diet high in fibre may help reduce the risk of developing heart disease and type 2 diabetes.

-"Try looking at the nutrition label, and compare brands so you opt for the healthier version."
+Look at cereal nutrition labels and compare brands so you can find the healthier version.

 Mueslis, which usually contain wholegrains and fruit, are often seen as a healthier option, but check the label first – many can be relatively high in fat, added sugar and, in some cases, salt.

 Reading nutrition labels

 Food labels can help you choose between brands and avoid breakfast cereals high in sugar, fat and salt.

 All nutrition information is provided per 100g and per serving, which can be helpful when comparing one cereal with another.